treehouses/treehouses.github.io/pages/vi/github-issues.md

     1. Switch to the master branch using `git checkout master` as you cannot be on the branch you want to delete.

-    2. Pull all changes first using `git pull origin master`.

-    3. Check branches that have been merged with master using `git branch --merged`.

-    4. Merge branch branch-name with master using `git merge branch-name`.

-    5. Push changes to remote master branch with `git push origin master`.

-    6. Delete local branch using `git branch -d branch-name`.
+    2. Delete local branch using `git branch -d branch-name`.

-    7. Delete remote branch using `git push origin --delete branch-name`.
+    3. Delete remote branch using `git push origin --delete branch-name`.

 _**NOTE:**_ Remember to always sync your fork before starting to work on a new issue.
 To sync your fork you can follow the process in the [previous step](gitrepositories.md).